Metz Cathedral: Gothic Completion and neoclassical additions (16th–18th century)

 Work continued into the 16th century to rebuild the remaining Romanesque portions into the Gothic style.
 The old choir was demolished in 1503.
 A few weeks later, the old Romanesque south transept fell.
-The next year work began on the new transept, and the final flying buttress of the choir was installed ion 1506.
+The next year work began on the new transept, and the final flying buttress of the choir was installed in 1506.
 The new construction largely followed the original Gothic style.

 A new canonical choir was built beginning in 1519 next to the sanctuary, at the crossing of the transept.
 An ornate rood screen was installed between the choir and the nave, with sculpture by Mansuy Gauvain, and new choir stalls were installed.
 The choir was completed with a new altar and a small organ in the triforium above the rood screen.
 A project was also begun to create a new grand portal on the west end.
 The work was begun but was halted in 1552 by the entry into the city of the army of King Henry II of France.
 Work did not resume until 1761.

 Metz and the Duchy of Lorraine formally retained their independent status, but the French political and cultural influence grew from 1737 until 1766, when France formally annexed the Duchy.
 In 1741, proponents of the new French classical style, popular in Paris, proposed to redecorate the choir of Metz Cathedral in the new style.
 They presented a neoclassical program for the choir by the royal sculptor from Paris, Sébastien Slodtz.
 However, Slotdtz's proposed decoration was fiercely resisted by the more conservative chapter and was finally rejected in 1762.

 In 1754 another large modification was begun by the governor of Metz.
 He destroyed the old cloisters next to the church, with their chapels and arcades, with the intention of creating a parade ground for official celebrations.
 However, this project was abandoned in 1758.
 Instead, the space was filled by a group of houses, shops and a large pavilion.